Shopify/theme-tools/.changeset/quiet-rice-brake.md

 '@shopify/theme-language-server-common': minor
 ---

-Support HTML attribute auto-completion
+Improve HTML attribute auto-completion

-- Add `=""` to attributes that have values
+- Add `=""` to attributes that should have a value when relevant
-- Override whole attribute even if cursor is in the middle of it
+- Override entire attribute even if the cursor was in the middle of it